 Any law that seemed unreasonable or grossly unfair could be set aside.
 The principles of Roman law endured to form the basis of legal systems in many European countries and of places influenced by Europe, including the United States of America

-I have wondered many times why and how Hellenic culture died out.
-Some historians such as Spengler, affirm that cultures die just like any organism does.
-But I don’t think this has to be the case, since Chinese or Indian cultures are thousands of years old and still alive and well, and also Jewish and Arabic cultures were contemporary to classical Greece.
+I have wondered many times why and how Hellenic culture fell.
+Some historians such as Spengler, affirmed that cultures die just like any organism does.
+But I don’t think this has to be the case, since Chinese or Indian cultures are thousands of years old and still alive and well, and were contemporary to classical Greece.

-The demise of the city-state at the end of the fourth century BCE followed by the Peloponesian War weakened the city-state, opening the door for Macedonian conquest.
+The demise of the city-state at the end of the fourth century BCE followed by the Peloponnesian War weakened the city-state, opening the door for Macedonian conquest.
 The lost of confidence and self-determination could be one reason, but the inexplicable cultural, material and demographic crisis occurred during the following centuries and at the beginning of the new era needs some more explanation.
-Such conscious dying out of a population on Peloponnesus has been called “Endogenous Psychosis of the I-III centuries” – a mass pathology and loss of meaning for continued existence.
 The decay of a culture tends to begin as an internal process.